pierrebarry/life_tables_genetic_diversity_marine_fishes/README.md

-# Life tables drive genetic diversity in marine fishes
+# :fish: Life tables drive genetic diversity in marine fishes  :fish:

+:fish:
 Scripts and files to generate results and output of the article
+:fish:

 > Barry P., Broquet T., Gagnaire P.-A., 2021.
 Life tables drive genetic diversity in marine fishes.
 Evolution Letters

 ## Sampling information

-Files:
+:file_folder: Files:
 - `sampling.Rdata`: sampling information of sequenced individuals readable in R
 - `Data/GENETIC_DIVERSITY_DATA.xlsx` (sheet : SAMPLING) : sampling information of sequenced invidiausl readable in Excel format.
 - Various `Data/*.png` files representing the 16 species of the study from Iglesias, S. (2013).
 Actinopterygians from the North-Eastern Atlantic and the Mediterranean (A 750
 Natural Classification Based on Collection Specimens, with DNA Barcodes and Standardized 751 Photographs), Volume I (Plates), Provisional Version 09. (reproduced with permission).

-Scripts:
+:bar_chart: Scripts:
 - `Data/sampling_map.R` : display sampling locations of all individuals

 ## Pre-processing fasta files